Danny Kirwan: Early life, education and family

 Kirwan was born Daniel David Langran on 13 May 1950 and raised in Brixton, South London.
-His parents separated when he was young and his mother, Phyllis Rose Langran, married Aloysious J. Kirwan in 1958 when Danny was eight.
+His parents separated when he was young.
+His mother, Phyllis Rose Langran, married Aloysious J. Kirwan in 1958 when Danny was eight.
 Kirwan left school in 1967 with six O-levels and worked for a year as an insurance clerk in Fenchurch Street in the City of London.

 Career

 Musical influences and first band

 Kirwan's mother was a singer and he grew up listening to the music of jazz musicians such as Eddie Lang, Joe Venuti, Belgian gypsy guitarist Django Reinhardt and 1930s–40s groups such as the Ink Spots.
 He began learning guitar at the age of 15 and rapidly became an accomplished musician and guitarist.
 He was influenced by, among others, Hank Marvin of the Shadows, Django Reinhardt, Jimi Hendrix, and particularly by Eric Clapton's playing in the Bluesbreakers.
 Kirwan was 17 when he came to the attention of established British blues band Fleetwood Mac in London while fronting his first band, Boilerhouse, a blues three-piece with Trevor Stevens on bass and Dave Terrey on drums.
 Boilerhouse played support slots for Fleetwood Mac at London venues such as the Nag's Head in Battersea and John Gee's Marquee Club in Wardour Street.